ibm-cloud-docs/cephaas/access-openshift-console.md

 1. Open your Fusion as a Service deployment.
 2. Click the **Clusters** tab.
 3. In the cluster list, click the cluster name.
-4. On the cluster details page, click the action to open the OpenShift console.
+4. On the cluster details page, click the link to open the OpenShift console.

 The OpenShift console opens so that you can continue cluster-level and workload-level tasks.